Chocolate ganache, caramel and a nougat cake create delicious cupcakes!

 - Make the ganache first: In the microwaves or in a double boiler melt together all the ingredients until smooth.
 Let it cool for 2-4 hours, or until firm.

 - In the bowl of your electric mixer mix together the flour, sugar, baking powder and salt.

-- In a large measuring cup or a jag mix together the milk, chocolate malt powder, the egg and egg white, vanilla and vegetable oil.
+- In a large measuring cup or a jag mix together the milk, the chocolate malt powder, the egg and egg white, the vanilla and the vegetable oil.

 - Divide the batter into 12 lined muffin tins and bake for 20-25 minutes or until a toothpick inserted in the center comes out clean.

-- Transfer cupcakes on a rack and let them cool completely.
+Transfer the cupcakes on a rack and let them cool completely.